 Alpine Ascents on Vinson

 Beginning our commercial expeditions in 1992 (yes, there were some commercial flights back then) Alpine Ascents, has led and cultivated climbing practices and partners.
 With nearly 100% success, we have developed logistics, climbing routes, camps and communication protocols that have help facilitate our high summit and safety record.
 While extra days on the mountain and satellite phones have become standard practice in the industry , our experience on Vinson is unsurpassed.
 Our ability to lead several trips per season puts us in position to adjust to changing conditions and to draw on resources that a one-guide, single expedition can't.
 We encourage you to ask questions of Alpine Ascents and other guide services before embarking on an expedition of this magnitude and expense.

 Key Elements of our Climb and Success:

 Experience: We have been guiding Vinson since 1990.
-Scheduled guides for 2014-2015 include Himalayan and Antarctic experts Vern Tejas and Garrett Madison.
+Scheduled guide for 2014-2015 is Himalayan and Antarctic expert Vern Tejas.
 We have likely put more climbers on Vinson than any other guide service.
 We are a 7 summit company, guiding great peaks around the world, not simply hiring guides to run a onetime expedition.
 One key difference between Alpine Ascents and some other outfitters is that we are a mountaineering company where we can teach and assess climbers at a much higher level than some operators, in which Vinson is a one-time offering.